MrAlias/otel-schema/OTEP.md

 ### Configuration model

-To allow SDKs and instrumentation libraries to parse configuration without having to implement the parsing logic, a `Configuration` model *MUST* be provided by implementations.
+To allow SDKs and instrumentation libraries to accept configuration without having to implement the parsing logic, a `Configuration` model *MAY* be provided by implementations.
 This object:

 * has already been parsed from a file or data structure
-* has been validated
+* is structurally valid (errors may yet occur when SDK or instrumentation interprets the object)

 ### Additional interface: ParseAndValidateConfiguration